There's been an increase in both physical and emotional abuse since the onset of the pandemic.

 ‘The first thing is to recognise that things aren’t right,’ says Gauffin.

 ‘It can be much easier for many people to leave a physically abusive relationship, because it’s so obviously wrong.
-Emotional abuse is more complex, and it can take a while for someone to realise what’s going on.’
+The signs of an emotionally abusive relationship are more complex, and it can take a while for someone to realise what’s going on.’

-‘Don’t let the pandemic put you off, even if you’re in lockdown,’ says Gauffin.
+‘Don’t let the pandemic put you off, even if you’re isolating,’ says Gauffin.
 ‘The longer you stay, the worse it can get.’

-What if a friend is struggling with emotional abuse?
+What if a friend is showing signs of emotional abuse?

-‘Signs can be difficult to spot, but look out for a friend or relative who seems to have changed recently — becoming more insecure, apologetic or anxious,’ says Dr McClymont.
+‘Signs and symptoms of emotional abuse can be difficult to spot, but look out for a friend or relative who seems to have changed recently — becoming more insecure, apologetic or anxious,’ says Dr McClymont.

 ‘Another warning sign is if their partner makes hurtful comments or jokes at their expense in front of you, or constantly checks in on them to find out where they are or what they are doing.’